Nodepool¶

 Get the builder's SSH public key¶

-It must have the capablility to connect via SSH to the builder machine.
+It must have the capability to connect via SSH to the builder machine.

 There are two ways to fetch the builder SSH public key: with kubectl, or with the sf-operator CLI.